The relationship between inflation and interest rates

-Interest rates and inflation.
-They're often in the headlines, for better or worse, but what are they, and how are the two interlinked?
+Two separate rates, affecting different things.
+So how are they interlinked?
 How does rising inflation affect the prices you pay for goods and services?
-And why does the Bank of England (BoE) use interest rates to help control inflation?
-Read on, to find out more.
+And why does the Bank of England use interest rates to try and control inflation?
+Our guide answers these questions and more.

 What is inflation?

-Despite the often negative press that accompanies any mention of the word, ‘inflation’ is simply a term used to describe the price increases of goods and services.
+Inflation is a term used to describe the price increases of goods and services.
 The speed at which these prices rise is known as the 'rate of inflation'.

 You can find out how inflation can potentially affect your cash savings with our inflation calculator.